OfficeDev/teams-toolkit-samples/hello-world-bot/README.md

 To check that your manifest file is valid:

-- From Visual Studio Code: open the Teams Toolkit and click `Validate manifest file` or open the command palette and select: `Teams: Validate manifest file`.
+- From Visual Studio Code: open the command palette and select: `Teams: Validate manifest file`.
 - From TeamsFx CLI: run command `teamsfx validate` in your project directory.

 ## Package